ihabunek/dj-skeletor/README.md

 project.
 This makes things simpler when starting.
 When the project grows, or if you have several apps you need to monitor, consider switching to running Sentry in client/server mode.

+### Twitter Bootstrap

+Twitter Bootstrap is provided by the 'bootstrap' application, which has its own staticfiles (with the UI assets - images, css, javascript), a few starter templates (fixed and fluid layouts) and two example views to showcase the UI.